SRD-Archive/srd-archive/Fool's 5e Compete/Fool's 5E - Complete and Unabridged.md

 ### Archetype: Way of the Elemental Master

+(Comparable to Way of the Four Elements.)

 * Level 3: You can use your action to briefly cause one of the
 following: (**a**) Create a harmless, instantaneous sensory effect related to air, earth, fire, or water. (**b**) Instantaneously light or extinguish a candle, torch, or small campfire. (**c**) Chill or warm up to 1 pound of nonliving material for up to 1 hour. (**d**) Cause earth, fire, water, or mist that can fit within a 1-foot cube to shape itself into a simple form you choose for 1 minute.
-You also know one Elemental Ability.
+You also may chose one Elemental Ability.

 * Level 5: If an Elementl Ability spell can be cast at a higher level, then you may spend 1 ki to increase the spells level by 1.
 The maximum